-we sit down with búl designer virginia martin as she explains her inspiration behind autumn winter 21 with her personal photography throughout.
+We sit down with búl designer Virginia Martin as she explains her inspiration behind AW21 with her personal photography throughout.

-this aw/21 i was inspired to create a collection based off my french heritage by taking musings from the incredibly vast and expansive region of the pyrenees. i have family situated here and had not visited since i was a child so when met with the unique opportunity to journey back i knew i had to go. the pyrenees is a multi-faceted region with one arm in france and the other in spain and was overflowing with inspiration for me. one day you may be hiking deep in the forest, another snowboarding down the snowy mountain tops and the next surfing the wild basque swells. the quaint villages scattered throughout the region were filled with the most kind and intriguing people. each part was filled with character from the varied landscapes and architecture to the mix of french and spanish influence and the incredible people. this collection is close to my heart and my heritage and i hope it reflects the beauty of this region as much as it did to me.
+This AW21 I was inspired to create a collection based off my french heritage by taking musings from the incredibly vast and expansive region of the Pyrenees.
+I have family situated here and had not visited since I was a child so when met with the unique opportunity to journey back I knew I had to go.
+The Pyrenees is a multi-faceted region with one arm in France and the other in Spain and was overflowing with inspiration for me.
+One day you may be hiking deep in the forest, another snowboarding down the snowy mountain tops and the next surfing the wild Basque swells.
+The quaint villages scattered throughout the region were filled with the most kind and intriguing people.
+Each part was unique with character from the varied landscapes and architecture to the mix of French and Spanish influence and the incredible people.
+This collection is close to my heart and my heritage and I hope it reflects the beauty of this region as much as it did to me.

 What aspects of the Pyrenees did you specifically pull from to create the collection?